singamjashwanth/APB_SPI_Master_Core/docs/serial_clock_generator.md

 ## Conclusion

-The Serial Clock Generator module has been successfully designed, verified, lint-cleaned, synthesized, and documented as part of the APB Based SPI Master Core project.
+The Serial Clock Generator is responsible for producing the SPI serial clock and timing control pulses required for SPI communication.
+It supports programmable baud rates, all four SPI modes, configurable clock polarity and phase, and provides synchronization signals for the SPI Shifter.
+The module has been successfully verified through simulation, validated using lint analysis, and synthesized using Synopsys Design Compiler as part of the APB Based SPI Master Core project.

-The generated clock and timing control signals serve as the foundation for SPI communication and interface directly with the SPI Shifter module.